Programming-Club-IITM/GitPractice/README.md

 ## Cherry-pick

 `git cherry-pick` is used to apply the changes introduced by some existing commits.
-It is useful when you want to apply a single commit from one branch to another.
+It is useful when you want to apply a one or more commits from one branch to another.

 At this point, if you are on `main`, you will **not** have the `new2.txt` and `new3.txt` files.